BreakinAnt/bank-statement/README.md

 By default, the app will try to listen to a MySQL database on localhost:3300 (with user: root & password: admin).
 You can easily config your MySQL database on('\back\util\cfg.js').
 Sequelize will do the rest.<br/>
 Note: The application will create a dummy user for testing (login: admin, password: admin), if you want to create new users you'll have to do that by hand on your MySQL database.

-# to-do
+to-do:<br/>
-- fix bug where list may not update after logging to another user
+-fix bug where list may not update after logging to another user<br/>
-- better user/login authetication
+-better user/login authetication<br/>
-- be able to register a new user on the front-end
+-be able to register a new user on the front-end<br/>
-- calculate user's account balance with transactions made and show it on the interface
+-calculate user's account balance with transactions made and show it on the interface<br/>